Malek National Museum and Library: Malek National Library and Museum: A Treasure of the Best Historical Artworks

 Besides the printed books and historical periodical documents, Malek National Library possesses manuscripts that provide a resource for scholars and students.
 Malek National Museum also consists of a collection of artworks of the Iranian history - since the first millennium B.C. to the present day.

 The facilities and attractions of MNLM

-In 1996, the Malek National Library and Museum was moved from Malek’s house, located in the area of Tehran Grand Bazaar, to its present building in the precinct of Bagh-e Melli.
-The six-story new building has been structured based on the Islamic architecture and arts.
+In 1996, the Malek National Library and Museum was moved from Malek's house, located in the area of Tehran Grand Bazaar, to its present building in the precinct of the National Garden.
+The new six-story building has been structured based on the Islamic architecture and arts.

-This historical street is well known as the Religions’ Street because of certain buildings located in it, including two churches, a fire temple, as well as a synagogue next to a mosque.
+This historical street is well known as the Religions' Street because of certain buildings located in it, including two churches, a fire temple, and a synagogue next to a mosque.
 Because of its special characteristics, this street is considered as one of the important centers of tourism in Tehran for its daily, domestic, and international visitors.
-Regarding the urban geography, the existence of Imam Khomeini Central Metro Station, a taxi terminal, as well as two bus terminals located near MNLM, has facilitated the visitors and scholars’ access.
+Regarding the urban geography, the existence of Imam Khomeini Central Metro Station, a taxi terminal, and two bus terminals located near MNLM, has facilitated the visitors and scholars' access.